 The DSL will make a referral to children's social care if it is believed that a pupil is suffering or is at risk of suffering significant harm.
 The pupil (subject to their age and understanding) and the parents will be told that a referral is being made, unless to do so would increase the risk to the child.
-Referrals are made via the online portal accessed here: https://beta.bathnes.gov.uk/report-concern-about-child
+Referrals are made via an online portal which can be accessed here:

+https://beta.bathnes.gov.uk/report-concern-about-child